nextcloud/appstore/.github/issue_template.md

-Please provide the following details for error reports.
+Please provide the following details for error reports from https://apps.nextcloud.com/.
 Ignore in case of a feature request.

 ## Details